Fpantoja2001/Poggio-Civitate-3D-remodel/README.md

 * Embedded document.eventListener on mousedown activates on all mousedown events after its first call, when it should only activate if the desired object is intersected via raycatser.
 * **esc + w a s or d**, sends character infinitely in direction of last button pressed.
 * Upon death capsule respawns slighlty lower to the ground. [solved]
+* Movement allowed while interacting with objects.
+* Cursor POS stays active while in interaction phase.

 ## Things to be done

 * Remake of viewing and movement module.
 * Remake of physics collision module.
-* Create flawless interaction module.
+* Create flawless interaction module [link](https://www.youtube.com/watch?v=0ZW3xrFhY3w)[link1](https://www.youtube.com/watch?v=LsoidaI-8qQ).

 ## Things I've tried to do
 * Implement a physics module with Cannon.js